 Materials: Y Balance Test Kit.

-- The trial was discarded and repeated if: The subject failed to maintain unilateral stance on the platform (e.g., touched down to the floor with the reach hand or fell off the stance platform), failed to maintain reach hand contact with the reach indicator on the target area while it was in motion (e.g., shoved the reach indicator), used the reach indicator for stance support (e.g., placed fingers or hand on top of the reach indicator), failed to return the reach hand to the starting position under control, or lifted either foot off of the floor.
+- Attempts are discarded and repeated if: The subject fails to maintain unilateral stance on the platform, Fails to maintain reach foot contact with the reach indicator on the target area while the reach indicator is in motion, Uses the reach indicator for stance support, or Fails to return the reach foot to the starting position under control